mah-sam/sam2-circuit-segmentation/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://github.com/mah-sam/sam2-circuit-segmentation/blob/main/LICENSE) file for details.